 - Mentor Mascot: The two alien cats Posi and Nega.

-- Plucky Girl: Yuu.
+- Plucky Girl: Yu.
 The space-cats even comment on how fearless she is.

-- Retired Badass: Yuu's mother used to be the leader of a biker gang.
+- Retired Badass: Yu's mother used to be the leader of a biker gang.
+Yu's father was also a member of the biker gang her mother had led and the romance between them blossomed from there.

-- Transformation Sequence: Yuu has a static one featuring strobe lights and golden rings all around her body, after which she quickly grows into her Creamy.
+- Transformation Sequence: Yu has a static one featuring strobe lights and golden rings all around her body, after which she quickly grows into Creamy Mami.

 - Transformation Trinket: A magic wand in the early shows; and then a star-shaped ring when the wand is lost.